varun196/ubuntu/Sauron_the_all_seeing_eye/README.md

 The all-seeing keylogger.
 Logs on pre-defined device.

 ## Ignite fires of mount doom
-This will enable us to being sauron to life:
+This will enable us to bring sauron to life:

 `Install https://github.com/kernc/logkeys`